IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 2. Use the local terminal application on your workstation.

-the lab will use the command line as the nz user.
+The lab will use the command line as the nz user.

-# 4 Lab Setup
+## 4 Lab Setup

 This lab uses an initial setup script to make sure the correct user and database exist for the remainder of the lab.
 Follow the instructions